-This is a revision of a lecture first given by artist Daniel Mitsui on 14 September 2015, to open an exhibit of his artwork at Franciscan University of Steubenville.
+This is a revision of a lecture I presented on 14 September 2015, to open an exhibit of my artwork at Franciscan University of Steubenville.

 I wish you a very happy feast.
 This is a special day dedicated to the Holy Cross, one of two in Christian tradition.
 The names of these feasts provide the name of this exhibit, Invention and Exaltation.
 The Invention of the Holy Cross, which is celebrated on May third, commemorates events that occurred in the year 326.